thinktandem/thinktandem.io/src/content/articles/drupal8-performance-tips-2020.md

 **Bandwidth Optimization aka CSS/JS Aggregation**

 Not a core module, but 2 options that come with Drupal 8 out of the box.
-Just head over to ```/admin/config/development/performance``` and turn these CSS and JS  Aggregation options on.
+Just head over to ```/admin/config/development/performance``` and turn these CSS and JS aggregation options on.

 ### Contrib Modules

 There are so many contrib caching modules out there.
 The following list is what I have used to win the performance game.
 I am sure there are a few I have missed or just don't know they exist.
 In Drupal 8, you don't need much as far as contrib modules go.
-However, at every con and camp, I am always headed to the performance based talks to see if I can add to my list.
+However, at every convention and camp, I always headed to the performance-based talks to see if I can add to my bag of tricks.

 **Sessionless BigPipe**

-As the [module's page states](https://www.drupal.org/project/big_pipe_sessionless), we used this module because uses BigPipe to accelerate the first unpersonalized response.
-Since we use Internal Page Cache and BigPipe, it makes the most sense to use this module with out setup and I recommend it for yours as well.
+As the [module's page states](https://www.drupal.org/project/big_pipe_sessionless), this module uses BigPipe to accelerate the first unpersonalized (aka not user-specific) response.
+Chances are most pages on your site fall into this category unless you have a logged-in user experience, a shopping cart, or other feature that follows a specific user around.
+Since we use Internal Page Cache and BigPipe, it makes the most sense to use this module in our setup and I recommend it for yours as well.

 **Advanced CSS/JS Aggregation**

 Depending on the build of a site, we use the [advagg module](https://www.drupal.org/project/advagg) and its submodules in different ways.
-Typically on most sites I usually just enable the base module and the bundler and that is it.
-This is a very robust module with years worth of documentation on how and when to use this module.
+On most sites I just enable the base module and the bundler.
+This is a very robust module with years worth of documentation on how and when to use it.

 ### Other Cache Considerations

-**Redis or Memcache**
+**Redis or Memcached**

 Our preferred object cache has always been [Redis](https://redis.io/).
 If you use Pantheon, it is theirs as well.
-On platform.sh you can choose either one.
+On Platform.sh you can choose either Redis or [Memcached](https://memcached.org/).
 We have found (as have others) that Redis is a more performant option.
-My advice is to just use Redis.
-You can also read this [Medium post on the comparison between the two](https://medium.com/@Alibaba_Cloud/redis-vs-memcached-in-memory-data-storage-systems-3395279b0941) for more clarity.
+My advice is to just use Redis, but [like Levar Burton](https://www.youtube.com/watch?v=vAvQbEeTafk) I'm a big fan of self-directed learning, so you don't have to take my word for it: read this [Medium post on the comparison between the two](https://medium.com/@Alibaba_Cloud/redis-vs-memcached-in-memory-data-storage-systems-3395279b0941) for more clarity.

 **Quicklink**

-[Quicklink](https://www.drupal.org/project/quicklink) uses [Google Chrome Lab's Quicklink library](https://github.com/GoogleChromeLabs/quicklink) to make pages loading faster by prefetching certain links.
-Another technology I don't have a full understanding of, but it does work and makes pages load very fast.
-Check it out, another quick win with no configuration needed.
+[Quicklink](https://www.drupal.org/project/quicklink) uses [Google Chrome Lab's Quicklink library](https://github.com/GoogleChromeLabs/quicklink) to make pages load faster by prefetching certain links.
+This is another technology I don't have a full understanding of, but it does work and makes pages load very fast.
+Check it out to get another quick win with no configuration needed.

 **CDN**

 It is an absolute must to use a Content Delivery Network to make your site serve users fast and efficiently.
 There are many choices, but the most popular are [CloudFlare](https://www.cloudflare.com/) and [Fastly](https://www.fastly.com/).
 Pantheon uses Fastly out of the gate, so there is no configuration needed.
-We use CloudFlare for all out sites on platform.sh because their free plan is just straight up legit.
+We use CloudFlare for all our sites on Platform.sh because their free plan is more legit than MC Hammer.
 Here is a handy reference on [setting up your Cloudflare instance to work with your Drupal 8 site](https://support.cloudflare.com/hc/en-us/articles/115002911927-Caching-HTML-with-Drupal).

 ## Image Optimizations

-Websites today are chalk full of images.
+Websites today are chock full of images.
 It is very rare to not see a site built this way.
 Images can be huge and resource hogs unless you handle them correctly.
 Drupal 8 core and contrib modules allow us to render images efficiently and quickly to our end users.

 **Responsive Images and Image styles**